 Directions on how to make these White Chocolate Lime Truffles with Pistachios:

-Heat the heavy cream until it’s about to boil and small bubbles are starting to form.
+Heat the heavy cream until it starts simmering, and it’s about to boil.
+There should be small bubbles starting to form.

 Pour the cream over the white chocolate chips.
 Let sit for a few seconds while the chocolate melts.